-Private shareholders: The AGM is one of the principal forums for dialogue with private shareholders.
-Last year, due to COVID-19 restrictions, the AGM was held virtually with members of the board and the committees in attendance at the AGM to answer questions raised by shareholders over video conference.
-The Notice of this year AGM is sent to shareholders at least 21 days before the meeting.
+The AGM is one of the principal forums for dialogue with shareholders.
+The notice of the AGM is sent to shareholders at least 21 days before the meeting.
 Shareholders vote on each resolution, and voting can also be counted by way of a poll.
 For each resolution we announce the number of votes received for, against and withheld.
-The CEO also interacts with private shareholders through regular Q&A forums.
+The Managing Director also interacts with shareholders through regular Q&A forums.
 The Company also maintains a dedicated email address which investors can use to contact the Company which is prominently displayed on its website together with the Company's address and phone number.

-Institutional shareholders: The directors actively seek to build a mutual understanding of the objectives of institutional shareholders.
+In addition, the Directors actively seek to build a mutual understanding of the objectives of institutional shareholders.
 We communicate with institutional investors frequently through a combination of formal meetings, participation at investor conferences, virtual meetings and informal briefings with management.